Marcisbee/synks/README.md

 It works just like `useState` where `next({ count: 10 })` will update context state.
 And trigger update for all components using it.

-_NOTE_: Do not destruct `countContext` as it will be transformed to simple value and not be updateable.
+_NOTE_: Do not destruct `countContext` as it will be transformed to simple value and not be updatable.

 Here's a more in depth example of Contexts: [codesandbox.io/s/synks-30bze](https://codesandbox.io/s/synks-30bze?file=/src/index.tsx)